DynamoDS/DynamoPrimer/02_Hello-Dynamo/2-6_the_quick_start_guide.md

 ![After Run](images/2-4/05-GraphExecuted.png)
 > 1. Click Run - In Manual Mode, we need to Click Run to execute the graph
-2. Node Preview - Hovering your mouse over the box on the lower right corner of a Node will give you a pop up of the results
+2. Node Preview - Hovering your mouse over the box on the lower right corner of a Node will give you a pop-up of the results
 3. 3D Preview - If any of our Nodes create geometry, we will see it in the 3D Preview.

 ###2.4.5.
 Adding Detail
 If our program is working, we should see a circle in the 3D Preview that is passing through our Attractor Point.
-This is great but we may want to add more detail or more controls.
+This is great, but we may want to add more detail or more controls.
 Let's adjust the input to the circle Node so that we can calibrate the influence on the radius.
-Add another **Number Slider** to the Workspace then double click on a blank area of the Workspace to add a **Code Block** Node.
+Add another **Number Slider** to the Workspace, then double click on a blank area of the Workspace to add a **Code Block** Node.
 Edit the field in the Code Block, specifying ```X/Y```.

 ![Code Block included](images/2-4/06-CodeBlock.png)
 >1. **Code Block**